sustainableaviation/jetfuelburn/docs/interactive/fuel.md

 # Fuel Burn Calculations

+!!! tip
+    This page lists a selection of the fuel burn calculations available in the `jetfuelburn` package.
+    For a full list, see the **API Reference (Public)**.

 ## Breguet Range Equation

 Using the Breguet range equation is perhaps the most well-known approach to computing the range of an aircraft.